Our Homes

 Once again responding to demonstrated community need, The Vineyard Houses partnered with local community organizations and opened up our first home in Cloetesville in 2010.
 In 2014 the second home opened in the area, also conveniently located next door to our first home.

 Ritana Louw was appointed as from 1 December 2023.
 She moved from George where she has been a FM for 3 years.
-There are 7 children in this house.
-The eldest boy turned 19 and left the house.
-There were another 3 boys and 1 girl placed, the youngest being 2 years.
+There are 5 children in this house.
+The eldest being 16 years and the youngest 3 years old.
+Ritana has lots of experience and knowledge, which she obtained through several ECE courses, and has implemented guidelines, etc. to ensure the smooth running of the home.
+She developed a deep bond with the children.

 Jolene who used to be the Assistant for our second house in Cloetesville, took over as Foster Mother in February 2019.
-She is full of energy and maintains a great relationship with her children.
-She has 3 children currently after the eldest girl who passed matric in 2023 moved to the HfH transition house, working and studying part time.
-One girl is left in a school in Stellenbosch, residing in the hostel.
-She is in grade 11 this year.
-That was made possible by sponsors through Invia Church, though Vineyard Houses pay for her school fees.
+She maintains a great relationship with her children.
+She currently has 2 children in the house.
+The eldest girl is attending a school in Stellenbosch and is in grade 12 this year, residing in the hostel which is made possible by sponsors through Invia Church, however Vineyard Houses pay for her school fees.
+Jolene is eagerly awaiting the arrival of new children.

 *Due to the value we place on family reunification whenever possible, we celebrate biological families finding each other and being restored, even when it’s hard to say goodbye to children who have carved places in our hearts during their time with us.
 Occasionally our houses will have an opening, but policy is to keep our houses full and operating with 6 children being cared for in long-term placements.